madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 ### Relating adornments to modes (aka. invocation safety)

-Remember `b` means the parameter **is** bound and `+` means the parameter **needs** to be bound.
+Remember `b` means the parameter **is bound** and `+` means the parameter **needs to be bound**.
 Modes and adornments are clearly related.
 Their main differences are:

- * Adornment transformation needs an entry point (a query) and flows top-down from heads to the bodies.
+ * Adornment transformation needs an entry point (a query) and **dataflow infromation flows top-down** from heads to the bodies.
 We don't have a procedure for computing modes (yet), but we mentioned the predicates defined in the heads should be a function of those.
-This suggests bottom-up information flow.
+This suggests **bottom-up information flow**.
- * A binding (adornment) pattern qualifies or embellishes a subgoal (a predicate applied to tuples), hence varies depending on the context.
-A mode pattern, on the other hand, qualifies the predicate and hence does not change from one subgoal to another.
+ * Binding (adornment) patterns **qualify subgoals** (predicates applied to tuples of variable and constants).
+Mode patterns, on the other hand, **qualify predicates** and hence don't change from one subgoal to another.
  * Related to the previous point, adornment is entirely dependent on the query, whereas modes are not.
 This suggests we can perhaps compute modes beforehand and consult them as queries change.

 The agreement between adornments and modes be made precise: in an adorned program, invocations of extralogical predicates are safe when all subgoals with extralogical predicates are adorned with `b` for parameters with mode `+`.
-(I told you it was trivial.)
+This is to say **if it needs to be bound, it is bound.** (Told you it was trivial.)

 In the literature, invocation safety is called _well-modedness_.
-A well-moded query and program pair does not produce invocation errors just like "well-typed programs don't go wrong" as [Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner) put it.
+A well-moded query and program pair doesn't produce invocation errors just like "well-typed programs don't go wrong" as [Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner) put it.